mossprescott/spelling-bee/README.md

 Some things about the UI that might not be obvious:

-A player's score "bubble" is filled with a solid color if they have found at least one pangram.
+A player's score "bubble" is filled with a solid color if they have found a pangram (TODO: *all* the pangrams.)

 The number in the main, colored score bubble for the player is the score for all of the words found by the player so far.
 A number like "+7" in the grey bubble to the right of it is the number of points needed to reach the next level.

-The last bubble is filled when the player reaches the "Genius" score for the day.
+The last bubble is colored when the player reaches the "Genius" score for the day.
 If the player finds all possible words, the bubble turns yellow (and the secret "Queen Bee" level is shown.)

 ### Friend and Group Scores